Abanesjo/inverted_pendulum_project/README.md

 # inverted_pendulum_project

 This is a quick simulation on Gazebo of the inverted pendulum cart created for the Controls Systems Laboratory course.
+It's still open-loop, because we ran out of time to control it sadly.
+But it at least simulates the IMU for now.

 ## Usage
 ```